Compactness

 \(X\) is complete and totally bounded.

 Mathematical Significance: Decouples compactness into "no holes" (completeness) and "finite size" (total boundedness).
-Essential for Functional Analysis.
+Total boundedness is exactly the existence of finite \(\varepsilon\)-nets for every \(\varepsilon > 0\), which powers covering-number bounds in statistical learning theory (Rademacher complexity, PAC bounds) and Arzelà-Ascoli-type precompactness arguments in Functional Analysis.

 8. BBW Criterion (Nearest-point Property)